This post may contain affiliate links. Please read our disclosure policy.

 • Add the eggs, 1 at a time, mixing well after each egg.

-• Lower the mixer speed to low and add the flour mixture 1 cup at a time.
+• Lower the mixer speed to low and add the flour 1 cup at a time.
 Mix just until incorporated.

 • Toss the chopped strawberries in the 1 tablespoon of flour.